Using context in science lessons

 Too much of a good thing

 Like salt, too much can be dangerous.
 If a lesson is dominated by an over-complicated context then students can become overwhelmed by the volume of information.
-This can distract from the scientific ideas that we are trying to convey.
+This can distract students’ attention away from the scientific ideas that teachers are trying to convey.

-Used springy though, context is a powerful tool to increase student motivation and support students to make meaning of the science, often at far greater levels of abstraction.
+Used sparingly, though, context is a powerful tool to increase student motivation and supports students to make meaning of the science, often at far greater levels of abstraction.
 Give it a go!

 - Bennett, J., Lubben, F. and Hogarth, S., 2007.
 Bringing science to life: A synthesis of the research evidence on the effects of context‐based and STS approaches to science teaching.
 Science Education, 91(3), pp.347-370.